Palestinians mass at Israel border to mark Gaza protest anniversary

 The army said it was responding with "riot dispersal means and firing in accordance with standard operating procedures."

-Gaza medics said that one Palestinian man was killed by Israeli fire before dawn on Saturday near the boundary.
+Three Palestinians were killed during the demonstrations and hundreds more were injured, according to the Gaza Ministry of Health.
+Gaza medics said that a Palestinian teenager was killed by Israeli fire during the protests and that another Palestinian man was killed by Israeli fire before dawn on Saturday near the boundary.
+The identity of the third person was unclear.

+More than 300 people were injured in the protest, according to the Gaza Ministry of Health, including at least four people who were in critical condition.

 Confrontations have mounted this week ahead of the commemoration of the 'Great March of Return' protests, which began on March 30 2018.
 A Gaza rocket attack wounded seven Israelis north of Tel Aviv on Monday and, in response, Israel launched a wave of air strikes and ramped up its forces at the border.